hjhuney/Kaggle-Ames-Housing-Prices/README.md

 * Hyperparameter tuning
 * Code for Test results / csv output

+Dropped Features
+* RoofMat1
+* MiscFeature transformed to only account for 'shed'; all other items too small of a sample

 Observations
 * R2 and RMSLE scores are improving as I convert more categorical variables to integer values based on mean pricing data.